Generalization error of min-norm interpolators in transfer learning

 \subsection{Numerical examples under covariate shift}

-Similar to Section \ref{sec:sims_model_shift}, we illustrate the applicability of our results in finite sample and compare the performances of the pooled min-$\ell_2$-norm interpolator and its target-based counterpart.
-We pick the special setting of Proposition \ref{prop:cov_shift_kappa} where the target distribution has covariance $\bI$, while the source distribution has covariance matrix with two distinct eigenvalues $\kappa$ and $1/\kappa$, each having multiplicity $p/2$.
-The choice of covariance matrices ensure that both have equal determinants.
+Similar to Section \ref{subsec:isotropic_model_shift}, we illustrate the applicability of our results in finite samples and compare the performances of the pooled min-$\ell_2$-norm interpolator and its target-based counterpart.
+We pick the special setting of Proposition \ref{prop:cov_shift_kappa} where the target distribution has covariance $\bI$, while the source distribution has a covariance matrix with two distinct eigenvalues $\kappa$ and $1/\kappa$, each having multiplicity $p/2$.
+The choice of covariance matrices ensures that both have equal determinants.
 In Figure \ref{fig:design_shift}, we illustrate how the generalization error varies with $n_1,n_2, p$, the SNR, and the covariate shift magnitude $\kappa$.
-Again, we include the generalization error of the OLS estimator for the underparameterized regime $p<n$ for completeness.
+Again, we include the generalization error of the OLS estimator for the underparametrized regime $p<n$ for completeness.